timjogorman/RicherEventDescription/guidelines.md

 ###### EVI - Evidential

-The other EVENT type is EVI.
-EVI EVENTs are a little bit strange, in that they are not technically relevant to the patient, but they provide information about how doctors or journalists came to identify and learn about other events.
-EVI EVENTs are a relatively closed class, generally verbs of showing, demonstration, evidence, reporting, confirmation or revelation, and in the clinical domain, are very commonly associated with tests, imaging, and human observation.

-In short, an EVENT should be marked EVI only if it serves as the link between a source of knowledge or observation and a piece of knowledge gained from it.
+The other EVENT type is EVI, or "evidential", markings verbs of showing, demonstration, evidence, reporting, confirmation or revelation.
+An EVENT should be marked EVI *only* if it serves as the link between a source of knowledge or observation and a piece of knowledge gained from it, and can include any lexical items labeling that other examples are in question:

 - Satellite photography **shows** increased troop movements near the border.